ChurchApps/FreeShowWeb/src/routes/docs/faq/+page.md

 A bug in some versions of macOS makes right clicking by pressing two fingers on the trackpad behave different to right clicking with Ctrl+trackpad or using an external mouse.
 Please resort to one of the two other alternatives if the first one does not work!

+### The app is slow

+First of all the app will most likely run slow on older computers.
+But you can improve the performance by making sure you do not use any feature requiring screen capture.
+These features should all be turned off for the best performance (if you do not use them):

+1. Any output with the NDI option enabled
+2. Any stage layout with a "Current output" item
+3. "OutputShow" in the "Connections" settings

+Another thing you can try is to toggle "Disable hardware acceleration" in the settings.
+By default it's disabled because some videos has stuttering issues with it enabled, but enabling it should lead to greater performance on some computers.

 ### FreeShow keeps freezing

 If you experience that the UI stops resonding to your clicks this is due to a bug in the code, please remember what you did just before this happened, and create a new [issue about it on GitHub](https://github.com/ChurchApps/FreeShow/issues/).
 And please also attach the error log file found in the settings>"Other">"Open log file".
 This will help us track down the issue and fix it!

+### Flagged falsly as virus

+Some antivirus programs might flag the program as a virus, this is most likely due to the included PowerPoint controller, as it has to spawn a system command shell to use it.
+But this can simply be ignored.
+[More here](https://github.com/ChurchApps/FreeShow/issues/865).

 ### Auto updates not working